What shareholders can do to beat the market with SoFi Technologies Inc. (SOFI) stock - The Dwinnex

 Earnings Estimates

-There are 10 different market analysts currently analyzing its stock.
+As of right now, 10 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.1 for the current quarter, with a high estimate of -$0.09 and a low estimate of -$0.13, while EPS last year was -$0.05.
 The consensus estimate for the next quarter is -$0.09, with high estimates of -$0.08 and low estimates of -$0.11.

 Analysts are recommending an EPS of between -$0.38 and -$0.48 for the fiscal current year, implying an average EPS of -$0.44.
 EPS for the following year is -$0.26, with 12 analysts recommending between -$0.09 and -$0.51.